google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/how-push-works.md

 use, which could open the door to browsers using a push service that isn't safe or secure.

 When you trigger a push message, the push service will receive the API call and queue the message.
-This message will remain queued until the users device comes online and the push service can deliver the messages.
+This message will remain queued until the user's device comes online and the push service can deliver the messages.
 The instructions you can give to the push service define how the push message is queued.